jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2r-article-4.md

 Customs duties might become of the same simplicity, certainty, and precision as excise duties.
 Under this system, the revenue lost by the re-entry of goods which have been drawn back, would be all saved.
 This savings would alone be very big.

 If it were added the abolition of all export bounties on home produce, where those bounties were not in drawbacks of excise duties, the net customs revenue might be equal to what it was before.

-184 If by such a change of system, the public revenue suffered no loss, the country's trade and manufactures would certainly gain a very big advantage.
+{{< s v="184" >}} If by such a change of system, the public revenue suffered no loss, the country's trade and manufactures would certainly gain a very big advantage.

 This would render most commodities, including necessities and raw materials, perfectly free.
 It might be transported to and from all parts of the world with every advantage.

 So far as the free importation of necessities reduced their average money price in the home market, it would reduce the money price of labour, without reducing its real recompense.

 The value of money is in proportion to the quantity of necessities it will buy.